 It’s not just volume either, Avery consistently puts out some of the finest beers on the market.
 Its self-proclaimed penchant for brewing what its brewers like to drink, “with utter disregard for what the market demands,” leads to tasty and creative concoctions like the Demons of Ale series, multiple barrel-aged brews, and the seasonal Chocolate Mint Stout.
 The less adventurous have plenty of great options, too, including Ellie’s Brown Ale and White Rascal Belgian Wheat.

 The taproom feels more like a restaurant, with an expansive food menu and a full bar.
 Boulder Beer has 15 tap beers made up of mostly Belgian ales, stouts, porters and wheat beers.
 You can get a taste of Boulder Beer or attend a daily free brewery tour Monday through Saturday.

-Upslope is relatively new on the scene, releasing its first batch to the public in the fall of 2008, but the small-scale microbrewer has already made a name for itself in the Boulder community for its unique blends.
+Upslope burst onto the brew scene in the mid-2000s, releasing its first batch to the public in the fall of 2008.
+Since then, this small-scale microbrewer has made a name for itself in the Boulder community for its unique blends.

 From the flagship Hoppy Boy India Pale Ale to the hot pepper-infused seasonal Ghost Face Killah, Twisted Pine has something to offer almost everyone, from the most conservative to the most adventurous palate.